Best Laptops for Mechanical Engineering Students

 • OS: Windows is the safe bet.
 Most engineering software runs natively on Windows. macOS works for some tools, but you’ll hit compatibility issues with ANSYS and certain CAD plugins.

-Now let’s get into the actual laptops.
-I’ve organized these from workstation-grade picks to budget-friendly options, so you can jump to whatever fits your wallet.
-If you’re also looking for a budget laptop for working from home, I’ve got a separate guide for that.
+These picks are organized from workstation-grade to budget-friendly, so you can jump to whatever fits your wallet.
+If you’re also looking for a budget laptop for working from home, there’s a separate guide for that.

 Dell Precision 5530 Mobile Workstation